zanerock/cloudsite/site/docs/getting-started/your-first-site.md

     - index.html
 ```

 Obviously your real website will have a lot more files, but the procedure is the same whether we're dealing with one or one thousand files.
-The important thing is that all the source files be placed in a source directory.
+The important thing is that all the source files be placed in a source folder.

 ## Deploy your site